Goitseone-Themba/blitz/README.md

 # Blitz - Your Ultimate Study Cheat Code

 ## Overview
-Blitz is the ultimate AI study mate for BIUST (Botswana International University of Science and Technology) students.
+Blitz is the ultimate AI study mate for BIUST students.
 Built as a lightning-fast, raw, and untamed chat app, Blitz helps engineering, science, and tech students crush assignments, exams, and late-night panic with “ngl Blitz is sick” vibes.
-Powered by Google’s `gemini-2.0-flash-exp`, it’s free, experimental, and packed with max aura—perfect for the BIUST grind.
+It’s free, experimental, and packed with max aura—perfect for the BIUST grind.

 This is the MVP (Minimum Viable Product), now scaling in a monorepo with a React frontend (`client/`) and Express backend (`server/`).
 We’re building it live—test it, break it, and help shape it into your secret weapon!